Who we are

 Maria is a welfare rights trainer with 15 years’ experience.
 She now works for Citizens Advice Bradford as a welfare benefit specialist.
 Maria has previously worked in solicitors firms, Law Centres and with various other voluntary organisations across the UK.

 Ali Redford has worked in both the public and private sector as an office manager and administrator, mainly in education, PR and marketing.
-In past lives, she worked as an actor, teacher and events coordinator and enjoys gardening, reading and writing for children.
+In past lives, they also worked as an actor, teacher and events coordinator and are now enjoying handing over the admin reins as they slide gently into retirement and doing as much gardening, painting, writing and Sudoku as they possibly can.

 Victoria has worked as a freelance administrator and website manager for the past 10 years.
 Previously she worked developing and marketing financial software in London and New York.
 Her free time is taken up with her 2 young children and huge dog, Bear.
 As a family they all enjoy skateboarding, cycling, climbing and walking.
 She is a twitcher so generally loves being outdoors looking at nature.